 For purposes of the intersection of NEPA and the NGA, the NGA designated the former Federal Power Commission as the "lead agency" for NEPA purposes.
 15 U.S.C. § 717n.
 The lead agency prepares NEPA documents for an action that falls within the jurisdiction of multiple federal agencies.
-In this case, the U.S. Department of Transportation's Maritime Administration (MARAD) and the U.S. Coast Guard (USCG) will fill that role, preparing the NEPA documents for the LNG export terminal as part of the agencies' deepwater port licensing process under the Deepwater Port Act, 33 U.S.C.
-1501, et seq.
+FERC has since generally filled that role, preparing the NEPA documents for LNG export and import decisions, as it did in Sabine Pass.
 See 10 C.F.R. § 1021.342 (providing for interagency cooperation).
-Sierra Club does not oppose DOE acting as a cooperating agency, with another agency leading NEPA review.
-Whichever agency plays the lead NEPA role, however, DOE's ultimate NEPA obligations are the same: DOE may not move forward until the full scope of the action it is considering - here, the approval of LNG export - has been properly considered.
-Thus, if the NEPA analysis that another agency prepares is inadequate to fully inform DOE/FE's decision or discharge DOE/FE's NEPA obligations, DOE/FE must prepare a separate EIS.
-13
+Whether or not FERC takes a lead role, however, DOE/FE's ultimate NEPA obligations are the same: DOE/FE may not move forward until the full scope of the action it is considering - here, the approval of LNG export - has been properly considered.
+Thus, if the NEPA analysis FERC prepares in its capacity as lead agency is inadequate to fully inform DOE/FE's decision or discharge DOE/FE's NEPA obligations, DOE/FE must prepare a separate EIS.

 NEPA requires preparation of an "environmental impact statement" (EIS) where, as here, the proposed major federal action would "significantly affect[] the quality of the human environment."
 42 U.S.C. § 4332(C).
 DOE/FE regulations similarly provide that "[a]pprovals or disapprovals of authorizations to import or export natural gas . . . involving major operational changes (such as a major increase in the quantity of liquefied natural gas imported or exported)" will "normally require [an] EIS."
 10 C.F.R.
 Part 1021, Appendix D, D9.
-As we explain below, an EIS is required here.
+As FERC has already appropriately concluded, an EIS is required here.